These Oculus Quest 2 workout accessories will keep it clean and you healthy

 Stylish non-slip sweat-catcher: TreadBands All Terrain Tieback Non Slip HeadbandStaff Pick

-The default Quest 2 facial interface is a sweat sponge, while replacement covers repel sweat so it drips down your face.
+The default Quest 2 facial interface is a sweat sponge, while replacement covers repel sweat, so it drips down your face.
 You need a headband for prolonged workouts, and this moisture-wicking TreadBands accessory is especially great for VR because it has a soft rubber strip on the inside that helps it stay in place, where others would likely slip onto your face.
 There are over 30 stylish and silly designs to choose from, but all of them are comfortable and a must-have.

 Never lose your grip: VR Cover Controller Grips

-Most active VR games involve lots of punching and swiping, making you tightly hold the Touch controllers for long periods of time.
+Most active VR games involve lots of punching and swiping, making you tightly hold the Touch controllers for long periods.
 Give your hands a break with these comfortable fabric knuckle straps, which allow you to let go of the controllers without them flying away.
 The non-slip silicone grip also keeps the controller from getting all sweaty and dirty.
+They're by far our favorite Quest 2 controller mods.

 Comfortably secure and steady: Quest 2 Elite Strap